Shubhamag19/Language-Translator/README.md

-French_Translator predicts the French version of English text.
+French_Translator predicts the French translation of English text.